shprink/conferences/2017/introduction-to-ionic/slides/web_history.md

     </div>

     <aside class="notes">
         <b>They created websites with awful backgrounds, rainbow texts, with the the blink tag, great gifs and layouts made with tables.
 If you do this today, you would get fired for sure, so please don't!
-The funny thing is that this one is actually a bootstrap theme so you can use it if you want!</b>
+The funny thing is that this one is actually a bootstrap theme that you can use right now if you are nostalgic of the 90's!</b>
         <ol>
-            <li>Or this website, ismycomputeron.com...
+            <li>They also created this website, ismycomputeron.com...
 [5 secs]</li>
-            <li>Really clever!</li>
+            <li>Think about it!</li>
         </ol>
         <b>Ok so now without any transition, let's talk about mobiles...</b>
     </div>